 You do NOT need tax-loss harvesting in non-taxable accounts, because you do not pay capital gains taxes on those funds, ever.
 This should go without saying, and very often, it does.
 If your investment portfolio mainly consists of an $800,000 401k rollover account, tax-loss harvesting is not useful for you.

-Commissions and fees can be generated by the selling and buying of investments to generate tax-losses to harvest.
+Commissions and fees can be generated by the selling and buying of investments to generate tax losses to harvest.
 This makes tax-loss harvesting a losing proposition for most accounts where you pay a commission, a mutual fund load, or other fee.
 This is especially important to watch for with mutual funds.
 Always get the full cost of the transaction in writing ahead of time.
-Remember to compare it not to the amount of the loss, but the amount of the tax it will save (roughly, 15% of the total loss.)
+Remember to compare it not to the amount of the loss, but the amount of the tax it will save.

-For example, if you have a $50,000 investment in a mutual fund that you can sell to generate a $10,000 loss, the the tax savings is roughly $1,500.
-If you have to pay a 3% load to buy your similar mutual fund, you’ll pay $1,500.
+For example, if you have a $50,000 investment in a mutual fund that you can sell to generate a $10,000 loss, the tax savings is roughly $1,500 at 15%.
+If you have to pay a 3% load to buy a similar mutual fund, you’ll pay $1,500.
 In other words, you won’t actually save any money.
-In general, then tax-loss harvesting works best for people paying a deep discount commission on trades (like those $11.95 trades), or for those who pay an annual fee.
-If you are paying 1% of your total investment portfolio (and no trading charges) then the cost does not change.
+In general, tax-loss harvesting works best for people paying a deep discount commission on trades, or for those who pay an all-in-one annual fee.
+If you are paying 1% of your total investment portfolio (with no trading charges) then the cost does not change.